Pictures

 Sort of attached to Navenby is Wellingore where the road drops down off the edge as soon as you pass All Saints' Church.
 There is then a stretch of nearly two miles before you come to Welbourn where the William Robertson School educates the children from miles around.
 Finally Leadenham, halfway up (or down) the Edge, which is at the junction of the A607 and the A17.
 Since the bypass was built Leadenham no longer has to live with heavy lorries struggling up the tortuous road on the steepest part of the edge on their way from the North of England to East Anglia.

-Over the years since Cliff Villages U3A came into existence, several more U3As have sprung up and Bracebridge and Wellingore now have their own branch but Cliff Villages U3A continues to grow.
+Over the years since Cliff Villages U3A came into existence, several more U3As have sprung up and Bracebridge and Wellingore now have their own branch.

 © COPYRIGHT 2006 ALL RIGHTS RESERVED CLIFFVILLAGESLINCOLNU3A.ORG.UK